Positive and negative effects of foster care

 What are your thoughts on this matter?
 Share your views with us in the comments section below.

-- negatives of agency fostering
+- negatives of foster family

-- the negative of foster care
+- positive and negative effects of foster care